 CURRENT SERVER is a register containing the name of the current database, that is the database that you are issuing the command in.

-'ASIS' means that the image, fetched from '/employee/images/holger.bmp' will be stored in the which database in the format already is GIF. it is.
+'ASIS' means that the image, fetched from '/employee/images/holger.bmp' will be stored in the database in the format it already is, which is GIF.

 The '1' signals that the image should be copied into the database as a BLOB.
 The image is NOT actually inserted into the table employee, but into the meta tables for the table employee.
 In the employee.picture field a handle is stored, that refers to the image BLOB in the meta tables.
-By instead specifying a '2' the image will not be stored in the database, but instead on a separate file server.
+By instead specifying a '2' the image will not be stored in the database, but instead on a separate file server3.
 In that case a filename referring to the image is stored in the meta tables.